brandondunbar/daily-task-bot/README.md

-# 🧠 Daily Task Generator
+# 🧠 Daily Task Bot

 This project automates the generation of daily tasks using data from a configurable Google Sheet.
 It creates a templated Google Doc containing the day's algorithm topic and problem, integrating with Google Calendar.